lovato/hooks4git/README.md

 - Better exception handling when user configures duplicate sections by mistake
 - Changed default max line length example to 119 instead of 120
 - Replaced copying code to .git/hooks with a safe bash caller
-- Replaced '_' folder (or 'scripts' folder) with 'h4g' folder for internal scripts
+- Replaced '\_' folder (or 'scripts' folder) with 'h4g' folder for internal scripts
+- FIXED: Script order inside a hook definition was random
+- Standard Error is nao being handled and printed accordingly

 ### 0.1.x